chadlopez92/Site_Scan_API_Automation/download_ortho_from_recent_mission_in_project/README.md

-# Automated Image Upload and Mission Processing Script
+# Retrieve and Download Recent Orthomosaic

 ## Overview

-This Python script automates the creation of missions, the uploading of images, and the initiation of mission processing using the SiteScan API.
+This Python script retrieves the URL of the most recent orthomosaic from the SiteScan API and downloads the orthomosaic file to a specified directory.
 The script was conceptualized and integrated by Chad Lopez, with code generation assistance from ChatGPT.

 ## Features